Sulfur hexafluoride: Tracer compound

 Sulfur hexafluoride was the tracer gas used in the first roadway air dispersion model calibration; this research program was sponsored by the U.S. Environmental Protection Agency and conducted in Sunnyvale, California on U.S. Highway 101.
 Gaseous SF_{6} is used as a tracer gas in short-term experiments of ventilation efficiency in buildings and indoor enclosures, and for determining infiltration rates.
 Two major factors recommend its use: its concentration can be measured with satisfactory accuracy at very low concentrations, and the Earth's atmosphere has a negligible concentration of SF_{6}.

 Sulfur hexafluoride was used as a non-toxic test gas in an experiment at St John's Wood tube station in London, United Kingdom on 25 March 2007.
 The gas was released throughout the station, and monitored as it drifted around.
 The purpose of the experiment, which had been announced earlier in March by the Secretary of State for Transport Douglas Alexander, was to investigate how toxic gas might spread throughout London Underground stations and buildings during a terrorist attack.

 Sulfur hexafluoride is also routinely used as a tracer gas in laboratory fume hood containment testing.
 The gas is used in the final stage of ASHRAE 110 fume hood qualification.
 A plume of gas is generated inside of the fume hood and a battery of tests are performed while a gas analyzer arranged outside of the hood samples for SF6 to verify the containment properties of the fume hood.

-It has been used successfully as a tracer in oceanography to study diapycnal mixing and air-sea gas exchange.
+It has been used successfully as a transient tracer in oceanography to study diapycnal mixing and air-sea gas exchange.
+The concentration of sulfur hexafluoride in seawater (typically on the order of femtomoles per kilogram) has been classified by the international oceanography community as a "level one" measurement, denoting the highest priority data for observing ocean changes.